Category: General

 Designing for the Slope: Smart Strategies for Building on Mountain Terrain

 In Colorado’s high country, some of the most stunning homes are also the most complex to design.
-Lots with big views often come with steep slopes, tricky access, and a unique set of site challenges.
+Lots with expansive views often come with steep slopes, limited access, and a unique set of site-specific challenges.
 Still, for many homeowners, that perfect piece of land is worth the extra effort.
-At BHH Partners, we help our clients make the most of their property by planning carefully from the start.
+At BHH Partners, we help our clients make the most of their property through early, thoughtful planning and a collaborative, solutions-driven process.

-Whether you’re exploring land purchases or already own a lot with unique elevation, there are key factors to consider before building.
-Having helped families create homes across Breckenridge, Keystone, and Winter Park, we know that every site tells a different story.
-Here’s how we ensure your home is thoughtfully designed to fit your land, your lifestyle, and your vision.
+Whether you’re exploring land purchases or already own a lot with unique elevation, there are several critical factors to consider before building.
+Having designed homes throughout Breckenridge, Keystone, Winter Park, and beyond, we know that every site brings its own story.
+With that story comes opportunities for creative, responsive architecture.

 Terrain is More Than Just a Backdrop